Elgar Howarth

 Elgar Howarth (4 November 1935 – 13 January 2025) was an English conductor, composer and trumpeter.
 Grove noted that "his performances are marked by powerful concentration and a clear communication of sometimes complex scores".

+Howarth's career bridged the worlds of modernist classical music and traditional British brass bands.
 He conducted many world premieres, including Ligeti's Le Grand Macabre and four operas by Harrison Birtwistle.
 He composed mainly music for brass instruments and brass bands, some under the pseudonym W. Hogarth Lear.
 As a player, he was one of the trumpeters who performed with the Beatles on the song "Magical Mystery Tour".
 The author of a feature article about Howarth in 1999 wrote that "as trumpeter, composer and conductor, he has featured in many of the important musical developments in the UK and beyond over the past 40 years".

 Biography

 Early life and education

 Howarth was born in Cannock, Staffordshire, on 4 November 1935, the son of Oliver and Emma Howarth.
 His father was an engineer who also conducted the Barton Hall Works Band, in which Elgar played cornet and his brother Stanford trombone.

 Hogarth was educated at the University of Manchester and the Royal Manchester College of Music (RMCM, the predecessor of the Royal Northern College of Music), from 1953–56 where his fellow classmates included the composers Harrison Birtwistle, David Ellis, Alexander Goehr, Peter Maxwell Davies and the pianist John Ogdon.
 Together they formed New Music Manchester, a group dedicated to the performance of new music.